will-wow/ramda-talk-old/deck/deck.md

 ???

 So there's an easy fix to the last last head thing being confusing - declare more relevant names for the functions!
-This assignemnt doesn't cost hardly anything, and I think makes what the pipeline does a lot more obvious.
+This assignment is basically free, and I think it makes what the pipeline does a lot more obvious.

 But even with that, you could imagine this being pretty hard to debug during development.
 You have to keep in your head what each function returns, to make sure that the next function takes the right kind of data.
 And it can be easy to make mistakes - for instance, if you forgot that the normal map function doesn't work well with objects, and used it instead of mabObjIndexed, it might take a while to track down why your function wasn't working.